FREE CONSULTATION

 3- Seek legal counsel.
 An attorney experienced in workplace sexual harassment claims can thoroughly review your case to determine how to proceed.
 Your sexual harassment lawyer can then help you gather evidence to substantiate your claim, file a claim with the EEOC, and bring a lawsuit against the responsible party or parties, if necessary.
 With legal representation by your side, you can protect yourself against employer retaliation and obtain the compensation you deserve for any damages suffered.

-What are the Sexual Harassment Laws in New York or Long Island?
+What are the Workplace Sexual Harassment Laws in New York?

-Sexual harassment in New York City or Long Island is a form of sex discrimination that violates federal employment discrimination law, Title VII of the Civil Rights Act of 1964, as well as New York State’s Human Rights Law and New York City’s Human Rights Law.
+Sexual harassment in New York City is a form of sex discrimination that violates federal employment discrimination law, Title VII of the Civil Rights Act of 1964, as well as New York State’s Human Rights Law and New York City’s Human Rights Law.
+If you live in NYC, there is also the Stop Sexual Harassment in NYC Act.
 Title VII applies to employers with 15 or more employees including state and local governments, employment agencies and labor organizations, and the federal government.
-New York State’s Human Rights Law and the New York City’s or Long Island’s Human Rights Law prohibit sexual harassment and reach much smaller employers than the Civil Rights Act.
+New York State’s Human Rights Law and the New York City’s Human Rights Law prohibit sexual harassment and reach much smaller employers than the Civil Rights Act.

 How Sexual Harassment Can Occur in the Workplace